 Resistance 2 Review

-Bigger and prettier, the sequel surpasses the original in many ways, but stumbles on some of the new content
+The sequel surpasses the original in many ways, but stumbles on some of the new content

 Resistance 2 is a sci-fi first person shooter developed by Insomniac Games, and is a follow-up to Resistance: Fall of Man.
 This review may contain many references to the original game’s plot and characters, so it is advisable that you’ve played through the original game before taking on the sequel.
 Resistance 2 does not offer much setup or explanation for any new players, jumping right into the action of where the first game left off.
 The setting is still an alternate version of the 1950s with the Chimera virus spreading around the globe, finally making its way across the ocean to North America, though not yet completely taking over.
 Resistance 2 is a very true to its nature sequel, taking all the elements from the previous game and attempting to improve on them, while adding new enemies, locations and improved visuals.
 As far as sequels go, it is a fan’s dream for so many little tweaks and changes to be implemented in the next game, but unfortunately it is not all for the better.
 On paper, Resistance 2 really shines as a sequel to a fun but somewhat linear shooter – yet on its own, it is still a title troubled by various gameplay annoyances that keep it from becoming a must-own title.